-The price of the common shares, financial results of the Company, its exploration and development activities; could undergo in the future, important negative effects because of the fall of the prices of the lithium compounds, resulting in an impact on the capacity of the Company to finance its activities.
-The prices of lithium compounds may fluctuate in an important way and are tributary to various factors which are independent of the will of the Company, such as the sale or the purchase of lithium compounds by various brokers, the rates of interest, foreign exchange rates, the rates of inflation, of deflation, the fluctuations in the value of the Canadian dollar and other currencies, the regional and world offer and demand, the economic conjuncture and policy which prevails in the countries of the world which are large lithium compounds producers.
-The prices of lithium compounds fluctuates sometimes positively or negatively and any serious fall could prevent the continuation of the development activities of the properties of the Company.
+The price of the common shares, financial results of the Company, its exploration and development activities; could undergo in the future important negative effects because of the fall of the prices of the lithium compounds, resulting in an impact on the capacity of the Company to finance its activities.
+The prices of lithium compounds may fluctuate in an important way and are tributary to various factors which are independent of the will of the Company, such as the sale or the purchase of lithium compounds by various brokers, the rates of interest, foreign exchange rates, the rates of inflation or deflation, the fluctuations in the value of the Canadian dollar and other currencies, the regional and world offer and demand, the economic conjuncture and policy which prevails in the countries of the world which are large lithium compounds producers.
+Lithium compounds, which are not traded on any exchange and the fact that sales contracts are negotiated on an individual basis, can see their prices fluctuates sometimes positively or negatively and any serious fall could prevent the continuation of the development activities of the properties of the Company.